Dragoș Bucur

-Apart from being an actor he has also hosted several Romanian TV shows like Jurnal de călătorie, Faci Pariu?, Marfă, Câștigi fără să știi, etc.
+Apart from being an actor he has also hosted several Romanian TV shows like Jurnal de călătorie, Visuri la cheie, Faci Pariu?, Marfă, Câștigi fără să știi, etc.

 Awards and honours

 For his acting talent he has received many awards in the recent years.
 In 2002 and 2009 he won the UCIN award for Best Actor for the films The Rage and Boogie, while in 2009 and 2010 he won the GOPO award for Best Actor again for Boogie and Police, he also received the Actor Award at Buenos Aires Intl.
 Festival of Independent Film (BAFICI) writes Variety.

 He currently resides in Bucharest, Romania, together with his wife, Romanian singer Dana Nălbaru and their daughter Sofia, who was born in 2007.
 In March 2010, Dragos Bucur, Dorian Boguţă and Alexandru Papadopol founded Actoriedefilm.ro - acting school and production company.